apify/crawlee/README.md

 ### Promises

 By default, the `getContext`, `getInput` and `setOutput` functions returns a promise.
-However, they also accept a Node.js-style callback parameter;
+However, they also accept a Node.js-style callback parameter.
-if it is provided, the return value of the functions is not defined and the functions only invoke the callback upon completion or error.
+If the callback is provided, the return value of the functions is not defined and the functions only invoke the callback upon completion or error.

-To set a promise dependency from an external library, use the following code:
+To set a promise dependency from an external library, use code such as:

 ```javascript
 const Promise = require('bluebird');
 Apifier.setPromisesDependency(Promise);
 ```

-Otherwise, the runtime defaults to native promises if they are available, or an error is thrown.
+If `Apifier.setPromisesDependency()` is not called, the runtime defaults to native promises if they are available, or it throws an error.

 ### Internal web server